patrickocal/unlimiformer-kg/cs224w-project-report-latex/main.md

 preprocessing and model fine-tuning, is optimized to leverage this structure effectively.

+### Metrics
+When it comes to summarizing long documents, metrics like ROUGE and BertScore are critical.
+They offer a standardized, quantitative way to assess the performance of summarization algorithms.

+#### ROUGE Metrics
+- **ROUGE-1** measures the overlap of unigrams (individual words) between the system-generated summary and a set of reference summaries.
+It captures the surface-level accuracy, essentially checking if the key terms appear in the summary.
+- **ROUGE-2** measures the overlap of unigrams (individual words) between the system-generated summary and a set of reference summaries.
+It captures the surface-level accuracy, essentially checking if the key terms appear in the summary.
+- **ROUGE-L** focuses on the longest common subsequence between the generated summary and the reference.
+It can recognize longer phrases that appear in both texts, which reflects a higher level of semantic similarity.
+- **ROUGE Geometric Mean** is a composite score that combines ROUGE-1, ROUGE-2, and ROUGE-L (sometimes including others, like ROUGE-SU4) by calculating their geometric mean.
+It balances the contribution of each metric, offering a more holistic view of the quality of the summary.

+#### BertScore
+- **BertScore F1** leverages the power of BERT.
+BertScore computes the similarity of each token in the candidate summary to each token in the reference summary and vice versa, resulting in precision and recall scores.
+The F1 score is the harmonic mean of these two, providing a balance that considers both the summary's coverage of content and the content's relevance to the summary.

 ## Results

 \*\*How did our model perform compared to the baseline?
 Explanation?\*\*